 - Illegality of the contractual expectations

-When a mediation agreement is entered, and it is not legally enforceable, it will be set aside by the court.
-For these reasons, it is best to have an attorney at your side when you enter into mediation.
+When a mediation agreement is entered but is not legally enforceable, it will be set aside by the court.
+For these reasons, it is best to have an attorney at your side during the mediation process.

 Contact an Experienced Personal Injury Attorney Today

 Filing a personal injury lawsuit may feel daunting and stressful, but you deserve compensation for losses you incurred because of another person’s negligence.
 A skilled Columbia personal injury attorney from Goings Law Firm, LLC could assist you with your personal injury lawsuit.
-Goings Law Firm, LLC proudly represents clients from all over South Carolina and is ready to vigorously fight for your best interests.
+Goings Law Firm, LLC proudly represents clients from all over South Carolina and is ready to fight for your best interests vigorously.